L’Édifice - Maison Méricant

 - Box 1 & 2: Houses, like the sales advertisement.

-- Box 3: Unknown, most likely parts for bigger buildings, possible: bridges, different panels, tower parts, etc.
+- Box 3: Unknown, most likely plans for the bigger buildings.

 1922: Special box: The Fort

-Although we don’t know exact content of boxes produced, around 1922 the boxes were defined like:
+Although we don't know the exact content of boxes produced, around 1922 the boxes were defined like:

 - Box 1: Houses

-- Box 3: Unknown: (bigger boxes, like Hotel de Ville)
+- Box 3: Potential the bigger buildings, like No. 57 Hotel de Ville?

 Many different models exist already, as refered to on the photo copyrights of 1922 in many manuals.